COVID-19 Coronavirus Info for New York City

 Confirmed coronavirus cases in the United States

-People under investigation are those who have recently traveled to areas where the virus is spreading or have had close contact with someone who has traveled to those areas.
+People under investigation have not tested positive, but meet criteria showing they are at risk for being exposed to the new coronavirus.
+Patients may be evaluated if they have recently traveled to areas where the virus is spreading or have had close contact with someone who has traveled to those areas or is already infected.
 After evaluation according to CDC healthcare guidelines, most people are shown to instead be suffering from the seasonal flu.

 - World Health Organization